top of page

 Education

-Dr Adjei-Mantey further said the research identified that high level of education of parents positively influenced their choice of cleaner fuel usage, adding “if both parents receive high education, the better their choice”.
+Dr Adjei-Mantey further said the research identified that the high level of education of parents positively influenced their choice of cleaner fuel usage, adding, “If both parents receive high education, the better their choice”.

-He called on the National Commission for Civic Education (NCCE) and the Information Services Department (ISD), as well as the media to increase awareness of the benefits of using cleaner fuel for a better environment for all.
+He called on the National Commission for Civic Education (NCCE), the Information Services Department (ISD), and the media to increase awareness of the benefits of using cleaner fuel for a better environment for all.

 Image by Justin Hu